neolivz/redux-async-action-reducer-example-weather/README.md

 ```

 ## Info
-Additional information can be found in `Weather.md` and `DevDiary.md`
+Additional information can be found in `Weather.md`